 Culture: Guided Island walks and cultural village tours are available to all guests.

-Our stay in Nanuya Island Resort was relatively average, although in fairness this was in comparison to other resorts that we visited and adored.
-The natural elements such as the luscious greenery and clear blue waters are undoubtedly beautiful; Although, the unnatural elements somewhat detracted from that.
+Our stay at Nanuya Island Resort was relatively average and we wouldn’t return.
+Although, in fairness, my views are in comparison to other resorts that we visited and adored.
+The natural elements such as the luscious greenery and clear blue waters are undoubtedly beautiful.
+But, the unnatural elements seem counterintuitive.